 Exercise isn’t just preventative.
 Researches from Trinity College Dublin have shown how light weight-bearing and strengthening exercise can help boost bone growth, giving way to new possible therapies for bone diseases just like osteoporosis.

 In Australia and New Zealand, there is a range of medicines available to treat osteoporosis, including Bisphosphonates and Denosumab, which slow the rate at which bone is broken down, in addition to selective oestrogen receptor modulators (SERMS) and hormone replacement therapy (HRT) which slow bone loss.
 Your GP will determine the best treatment for you, taking into account your lifestyle and other medical conditions.

 If you suffer from osteoporosis, we understand that lifting the weight of a normal full kettle can be a challenge.
 It’s one of the reasons we invented the Uccello Kettle, which works like a dream and will give your wrist a much-needed rest.
-Get yours today.
+Where to Buy?.